The following relates to in-person meetings. At this time, we are not conducting in person events.

 - Tasks before an event.

 - Confirm the venue.
-Events are held at the Friends Meeting House and the Port Townsend Yacht Club, as preferred by the facilitator or teacher.
+Events are held at the Friends Meeting House.
 Weekend retreats are generally booked a year in advance by PT Sangha treasurer, and DoMs usually are booked a few months prior to the event.

 - For live teacher-led events, confirm arrangements with the teacher.